jnlltd/festivals/README.md

 relevant Grails version](https://github.com/domurtag/festivals/blob/master/application.properties) installed.

 ## Secret Configuration
-After cloning this repository, a config file containing various sensitive parameters should be added to the [conf](https://github.com/domurtag/festivals/tree/master/grails-app/conf) directory, before the application is built.
+After cloning this repository, a config file containing confidential parameters should be added to the [conf](https://github.com/domurtag/festivals/tree/master/grails-app/conf) directory, before the application is built.
 The name of this file must be `secret.properties`.
-You can provide environment-specific overrides for these settings by adding a file named for the environment.
-For example, to override some/all of the settings in `secret.properties` for the production environment add these settings to a file named `secret-PRODUCTION.properties` in the same directory.
+You can provide environment-specific overrides for these settings by adding an additional configuration file named after the environment.
+For example, to override some/all of the settings in `secret.properties` for the production environment, add the overrides to a file named `secret-PRODUCTION.properties` in the same directory.

 The contents of the secret configuration file(s) are described in the following subsections